 4. Acute or chronic pain

-In addition to panting and pacing, other signs that your dog might be in pain include limping, decreased activity, reluctance to jump or climb stairs, licking a particular area excessively, and changes in temperament, such as aggression or withdrawal.
-Sometimes, the signs can be very subtle, especially in chronic conditions like arthritis as your dog has adapted to live with the discomfort.
+Other signs of pain may include limping, decreased activity, reluctance to jump or climb stairs, licking a particular area excessively, and changes in temperament, such as aggression or withdrawal.
+Sometimes, the signs can be very subtle, especially in chronic conditions like arthritis, as your dog has adapted to live with the discomfort.

 5. Thoracic disease (heart/lungs/masses)

-Other than panting and pacing, signs of thoracic diseases can include coughing, lethargy, decreased exercise tolerance, fainting, and pale gums.
+In addition to panting and pacing, dogs with thoracic disease may exhibit coughing, lethargy, decreased exercise tolerance, fainting, and pale gums.
 These symptoms may develop gradually and can sometimes be mistaken for normal aging.
-However, they often indicate serious underlying conditions that can be life-threatening if left untreated and require an immediate visit to your veterinarian.

 Why is my dog panting and restless at night?